kbknapp/blog-kbknapp-dev/posts/008_ebpf_part_iv.md

 `XdpContext`, `NetworkBuffer`, or `Data<T>` do not, and leave that to the calling code.

-**NOTE:** A full discussion on Endianess is beyond the scope of this series ([see here for a quick intro](https://www.section.io/engineering-education/what-is-little-endian-and-big-endian/)), but essentially it's the order in which bytes are stored (least significant bits
+**NOTE:** A full discussion on Endianness is beyond the scope of this series ([see here for a quick intro](https://www.section.io/engineering-education/what-is-little-endian-and-big-endian/)), but essentially it's the order in which bytes are stored (least significant bits